GSA/search.digitalgov.gov/_posts/2013-08-21-collections.md

 Enter a name for the collection (e.g., FAQs).

-Enter the URLs that make up this collection.
+Enter the URLs for the domains, subdomains, or subfolders that make up this collection.
 Start each URL prefix with http:// and end it in a trailing slash () to avoid unintended matches (e.g., http://publications.agency.gov/docs/ and http://answers.agency.gov).

+You cannot specify URLs for individual web pages.

 ## Step 2.
 Opt to Show in Sidebar